alvinye9/AWSIM/README.md

 Actively Developed by Purdue AI Racing (PAIR)
 All original AWSIM source code is licensed under the Apache 2.0 License.
 All assets are distributed under the CC BY-NC License.
-All original PAIR source code is strictly proprietary.
+All original PAIR source code is licensed under the Apache 2.0 License.
+All assets are distributed under the CC BY-NC License.